SimonPenia/SPPI/README.md

 	exit		// closes the application

-Unfortunately in this state I can only try it compiling with Mono on Linux, and this for some reason crashes on Windows, throwing error code System.IndexOutOfRangeException, however it works fine on Linux.
+I have only tried compiling on Linux using Mono, however, the build script also makes a Windows version.

 Feel free to submit any modifications.